 - Thickening of the heart muscle between the large chambers (ventricles)

 If diabetes is not well-controlled, chances of miscarriage or stillborn child are higher.

 An IDM has a higher risk of birth defects if the mother has pre-existing diabetes that is not well controlled from the very beginning.

 The infant is often larger than usual for babies born after the same length of time in the mother's womb (large for gestational age).
-In some cases, the baby may be smaller (small for gestational age).
+In some cases, especially if mothers have more longstanding illness, the baby may be smaller (small for gestational age).

 Other symptoms may include:

 - Blue skin color, rapid heart rate, rapid breathing (signs of immature lungs or heart failure)

 - Poor sucking, lethargy, weak cry

 - Seizures (sign of severe low blood sugar)

 - Poor feeding